 I highly suggest that anyone who is coming to rent in Hong Kong spends the first 2-4 weeks in temporary accommodation.
 The reason being is because you definitely want to see the location and the state of the house you will be renting first.
 Just because it looks wonderful inside, you never know what’s outside.
 The building might be super old, can be a walk-up building and may not be in an ideal location.

 AirB&B is unfortunately illegal in Hong Kong, so I do not recommend you to use this option while you are living there.
 If you are tight on your budget, I recommend staying at a hostel for the time being.
-That would buy you some time and good for your wallet.
+That would buy you some time and will be healthy for your wallet.

-Another option is to use Couchsurfing, where you can stay with locals for free (Note: As of 2020, Couchsurfing has a membership fee before using their database).
+Another option is to use Couchsurfing, where you can stay with locals for free (Note: As of 2020, Couchsurfing has a membership fee for using their database).
 Although most homes are quite small, you might still be lucky to find someone to host you in their home, and you can have glimpses of what a real Hong Kong home looks like.
 It sure doesn’t hurt to have someone to be your tour guide and help you navigate your first few weeks.
+My friend also did a work exchange when she visited.

 Finding a Flat